 If you have the money, it’s worth the investment.

-- Measure out 2 servings of protein powder and put in sealed plastic bag.
+- Measure out 2 servings of protein powder and put them in a sealed plastic bag.

-- Put sealed plastic bag in empty shaker bottle.
+- Put your sealed plastic bag in an empty shaker bottle.

-- When ready to consume, remove plastic bag of protein and add water to bottle.
+- When ready to consume, remove the plastic bag of protein, then add water to the bottle.

 - THEN, add protein.

 If you put the protein in first, I can guarantee no amount of shaking will get all of that protein mixed into the liquid!

 Conventional wisdom tells us that we need to be consuming our protein shake IMMEDIATELY after our workout for maximum gains.